M.A.K. Halliday Scholarship

 - a letter of support from an academic commenting on the quality of your research

-All applications should be submitted via email to ALAA Secretary The closing date is midnight Australian Eastern Summer time Friday 30 August 2019.
+All applications should be submitted via email to ALAA Secretary The closing date is midnight Australian Eastern Summer time Monday 13 September 2019.
 Preference will be given to doctoral candidates, but research students at Honours and Masters levels are also encouraged to apply.
 Successful applicants will be notified by in due course.
-For more information on this year’s submission requirements, please download the ALAA Postgraduate Travel Scholarship application form (PDF) (160 KB).
-For further information, please email Dr Elke Stracke (Secretary, ALAA) at firstname.lastname@example.org
+For more information on this year’s submission requirements, please download the 2019 ALAA Postgraduate Travel Scholarship application form (PDF) .
+For further information, please email Dr Elke Stracke (Secretary, ALAA) at email@example.com

 1. The amount awarded will relate to the travel costs involved in attending the conference.